PicnicSupermarket/error-prone-support/refaster-test-support/README.md

-In a nutshell, to test a Refaster template collection using the `RefasterTemplateCollection` class, one should create suitably named input and output files.
+In a nutshell, to test a Refaster template collection using the `RefasterTemplateCollection` class, one should create suitably named input and output source code files.
 The collection's Refaster templates are applied to the input file, and the generated patches must exactly produce the contents of the associated output file.

 To test Refaster templates, one can create a (parameterized) test for every class that contains Refaster templates and invoke